sp1r1don/gulp4template/README.md

 # gulp4template
 config.json - includes paths
-All of tasks in lazy load function
+\n All of tasks in lazy load function